 When you select a version and variant, you get the option to adjust the URL path of the version/variants and the name that gets displayed in the picker.
 Editing the fields has no impact on the names that get displayed in your Scroll Documents document details.

 Click Save and see your content source appear in the content source table.

 Make sure that the spaces or Scroll Documents you add have the right permissions set, so that Scroll Viewport can access its content and display it on your site.

 You can always go back to the + button and add more content sources to your live site at any time.

 On the overview page, you will see all of the content sources that have been added.

-You will need to update your site to re-generate a preview before the new content sources will appear in your live site.
+You will need to update your site to re-generate a preview before the new content sources will appear on your live site.

 Preview your newly added content sources in your site or go live directly.

-If you selected two versions or more, a version picker will be added to your site.
+If you selected two versions/variants or more, a version/variant picker will be added to your site for your users to easily switch between content.
 Learn more.